Welcome to Annie's Homestead

 Does this sound familiar?

-• You live in the city but want to learn the basics...
+• You live in the city but your soul belongs in the dirt.

 If these frustrations resonate with you, you're not alone.